newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

 	<set-configuration-property name="gdx.assetpath" value="../android/assets" />
 </module>
 ```
-We depend on the libgdx gwt backend, as well as the core project, so we have them defined in an <inherits> tag.
+We depend on the libgdx gwt backend, as well as the core project, so we have them defined in a <inherits> tag.
 So when you add your dependency via methods above, you need to add it here too!

 #### Libgdx Extension Inherits
 These are the libgdx extensions that are supported in gwt